 - Electronic wallets such as PayPal, Skrill or Neteller

 - Cash at the affiliated retail casino cage

 Can I play casino games or poker?

-Not yet and a further law change would be required, so we’ll just have to be content with legal sports betting for now.
+Not yet, and a further law change would be required, so we’ll have to be content with legal sports betting for now.

 Who benefits from legal sports betting?

-All stakeholders are winners and not just bettors as casinos benefit from increased footfall, the operators expand their footprint in the state and increase revenue, while the state’s General Fund gets a healthy financial boost too.
+All stakeholders are winners, and not just bettors as casinos benefit from increased footfall, the operators expand their footprint in the state and increase revenue.
+At the same time, the state’s General Fund gets a healthy financial boost too.